braziljs/eloquente-javascript/10_modules.md

 ## Improvised modules

 Until 2015, the JavaScript language had no built-in module system.
-People had been building large systems in JavaScript for over a decade though, and they _needed_ ((module))s.
+Yet people had been building large systems in JavaScript for more than a decade, and they _needed_ ((module))s.

 {{index [function, scope]}}

 So they designed their own ((module system))s on top of the language.
-You can use JavaScript functions to create local scopes, and ((object))s to represent module ((interface))s.
+You can use JavaScript functions to create local scopes and ((object))s to represent module ((interface))s.

 {{index "Date class", "weekDay module"}}